-Figure 39: Resolve Duplicate Subjects tab
+Figure 38: Resolve Duplicate Subjects tab

 The T.O.V.A.
 8.3 groups all sessions by the subject to whom they were administered.
-When a T.O.V.A. file is imported, we will check to see if that subject already exists in the database.
-Sometimes we'll find the subject and match it automatically, but sometimes the information almost, but not quite, matches up.
-When the import comes to one of these, it will be added to the Resolve Duplicate Subjects tab, and the tab label displays the number of potentially-matched imports.
+As T.O.V.A. sessions are imported, they are matched to any subjects that already exist in the database.
+Sometimes the information almost matches up, but not quite.
+When the import comes to one of these, it will be added to the Resolve Duplicate Subjects tab.
+The tab label displays the number of potentially-matched imports.

-In the example shown in Figure 39, we see that the last name, birthdate, and subject number are identical, but the first name is different.
-Maybe there was a typo entering this subject's name.
-Maybe you have a subject that sometimes goes by 'John' and sometimes by 'Johnny' or 'Jack'.
+In the example shown in Figure 38, we see that the first name and birthdate are identical, but the last name and subject number are different.
+You may encounter duplicates like these when you have a subject that sometimes goes by 'John' and sometimes by 'Johnny' or 'Jack'.
+Other times they really are separate subjects with coinciding information, like a pair of twins.
+This tab gives you the opportunity to decide if the session should be assigned to the existing subject in the database, if the imported subject information should replace the information in the database, or if the imported subject is a different subject entirely.

-This tab gives you the opportunity to decide if a subject should be matched, whether the imported subject information should replace the information in the database, or if the imported subject is a different subject entirely.
+Note: If you have dozens of these, this may take awhile.
+You may choose to Resolve multiple remaining sessions as different, separate subjects.
+This will automatically assume that several of these are different subjects, which is always the safer assumption.
+You can always search by the subject's birthdate and reassign those test sessions later (section 34.7 on page 123).

-21.4 Errors and Warnings
+21.4 Results